Ludovico Trevisan

-Ludovico Trevisan (November 1401 – March 22, 1465) was an Italian catholic prelate, who was the Camerlengo of the Holy Roman Church, Patriarch of Aquileia and Captain General of the Church.
+Ludovico Trevisan (November 1401 – 22 March 1465) was an Italian Catholic prelate, who was the Camerlengo of the Holy Roman Church, Patriarch of Aquileia and Captain General of the Church (commander-in-chief of the Papal Army and the Papal Navy).
 He succeeded his rival Giovanni Vitelleschi, a fellow cardinal of military talent and inclination, as Bishop of Traù and Metropolitan Archbishop of Florence.
 Trevisan was also known as the Cardinal of Aquileia and the Cardinal Camerlengo.

 Early life

 Trevisan was born into a non-military family in Padua, then in the territory of the Republic of Venice, the son of Biagio Trevisano, a doctor in the arts and medicine.
 Like other war cardinals, such as Niccolò Fortiguerra and Giuliano della Rovere, Trevisan came from a humble background.
 His mother's maiden name was Mezzarota.
 His first name is sometimes also rendered Ludovico, Luigi, Luise, and Alvise; his last name as Trevisano or Scarampi-Mezzarota.

-Trevisan studied grammar and poetry, followed by the liberal arts, in Venice; he obtained a doctorate in arts and medicine at the University of Padua on July 9, 1425.
-After a brief stint teaching medicine, Trevisan went to Rome circa 1430 to become the physician of Cardinal Gabrile Condulmer (future Pope Eugene IV).
+Trevisan studied grammar and poetry, followed by the liberal arts, in Venice; he obtained a doctorate in arts and medicine at the University of Padua on 9 July 1425.
+After a brief stint teaching medicine, Trevisan went to Rome circa 1430 to become the physician of Cardinal Gabriele Condulmer (future Pope Eugene IV).
 Upon Condulmer's election as pope, Trevisan was made his cubicularius and scriptor of apostolic letters.
 He soon also became a canon of the cathedral chapter of Padua and began his ecclesiastical career.